mayjackass/ML-Corrective-Deformer-Maya-Public/GETTING_STARTED.md

 ---

-##   Ready to Start!
+##   Ready to Start

-Your development environment is complete.
+ Development environment is complete.
 You have:
 -   Working Maya plugin
 -   ML training framework
 -   Data collection tools